 What causes essential tremor?

-The National Institutes of Health (NIH) estimated that the number of essential tremor (ET) cases in 2012 ranged from 6.3 million to 7.6 million, or approximately 2 percent of the U.S. population.
+The National Institutes of Health (NIH) that the number of essential tremor (ET) cases in 2012 ranged from 6.3 million to 7.6 million, or approximately 2 percent of the U.S. population.

 Current information on the NIH’s Genetics Home Reference page states that it may now affect up to 10 million U.S. people.